Piitschy/drcts/README.md

 - `--tp` or `--target-password` - Target password of the Directus instance.

 In the following examples, we will use the `--bu` and `--bt` flags to authenticate with the Directus API.
+You can also use the `--be` and `--bp` flags to authenticate with the Directus API by providing an email and password.

+> You can get the token from the Directus instance by going to the account settings and creating a new token.
+> I recommend creating a new role and account with only the necessary permissions for the migration.

 ### Migrate